Tron-AI/technical-implementation-plan/README.md

-# Technical Implementation Plan: CPL Database
+# Comprehensive Technical Implementation Plan: CPL Database

-## Problem Statement
+## 1. Project Overview

-The current process for managing Conditional Permanent Living (CPL) applications is manual and inefficient.
-There's a need for a centralized database system to streamline the application process, improve data management, and enhance reporting capabilities for the CPL program.
+### Purpose

-## Scope
+The main purpose of the CPL Database tool is to streamline the Conditional Permanent Living (CPL) application process, improve data management, and enhance reporting capabilities for the CPL program.

-### Must Have:
+### Scope

 - Web-based application for CPL data management
 - User authentication and authorization system